 Market coupling serves to improve market liquidity and, consequently, to induce more convergent and stable electricity prices.
 Specifically, it means that the bidding zones of one or more NEMOs are coupled into a homogeneous market area for the day-ahead and intraday capacity allocation.
 The market coupling is achieved by joint collaboration between both TSOs and NEMOs.

 Market participants submit offers to their relevant NEMO.
-During market coupling, the NEMOs match the received offers using a standard IT system.
+During market coupling, the NEMOs match the received offers using a shared IT system.
 They take into account the transmission capacities available between the bidding zones for the corresponding period.
 As a result, the electricity prices in the coupled bidding zones converge, or, ideally, are fully harmonised.

 Day-Ahead Market Coupling

 On the day-ahead market, BRPs can trade electricity for one or more of the 24 hours of the following day.
 The European code on Capacity Allocation & Congestion Management (CACM) has introduced integrated price coupling for day-ahead electricity trading across all of Europe (all EU member states plus Norway).
 This is called.
 The goal is to create a single electricity market.

 The SDAC makes use of a common price coupling algorithm called EUPHEMIA, encapsulated within the shared PMB (Price Matching Broker) platform, managed by certain NEMOs that are members of the (Price Coupling of Regions) project.

 Intraday Market Coupling